jimwatt/P3-BehavioralCloning/writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture that I used was the LeNet-5 convolutional neural network (model.py lines 105-118) consisting of two convolutional layers and three fully connected layers.
+The input and output sizes of the layers are indicated in this visualization of the architecture:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving:

+Center:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I also recorded one lap of good driving behavior for the car traveling around the track in the clockwise direction:

+Clockwise:

 ![alt text][image3]

+Left:

 ![alt text][image4]

+Right:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+To further augment the data set, I also exploited left-right symmetry in the steering angle by flipping all images.
+This, consequently, doubled the size of the data set.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 90,772 images in my training set.
+I kept 20% of this training set aside for validation leaving 72,618 for training and 18,154 for validation.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Pre-processing of each image included normalization and cropping (these were performed using Lambda functions in keras).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I observed no improvement on the validation set after three epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.